How to Unclog a Toilet & Preventing a Clog in the First Place

 - When the toilet is flushed, water starts to gurgle up in your shower or bathtub drain

-- If you notice fluid leaking out of the sewer clean out outside of your home.
+- If you notice fluid leaking out of the sewer drain out outside of your home.

 Causes of a Clogged Toilet